kedro-org/kedro-viz/README.md

 ## Introduction

 Kedro-Viz is an interactive development tool for building data science pipelines with [Kedro](https://github.com/kedro-org/kedro).
-Kedro-Viz also allows users to view and compare different runs (a.k.a sessions) in the Kedro project.
+Kedro-Viz also allows users to view and compare different runs in the Kedro project.

 ## Features